abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateanotherapplication.md

 Navigate to the `build` directory created in the previous chapter: [template applications](templateapplication.md).

 The `applist.json` file is an array of application descriptor objects.
-Add a new entry to the array and populate the fields for the `gimp` application.
+Add a new entry to the array and populate the required fields for the `gimp` application.

 Updated `applist.json` content for building the GIMP abcdesktop.io application: